 Material complementing the Arrangement

 MA02revCO07 was agreed in 2007 in order to provide the technical and regulatory framework to facilitate the introduction of terrestrial mobile multimedia services in the frequency band 1452 - 1479.5 MHz and to introduce more flexibility.
 At the time not all the information relating to possible systems to be deployed in this band was available.
-Therefore, MA02revCO07 gives the flexibility to consider new systems and their characteristics when addressing coordination among administrations using complementary ECC deliverables:
+However, the MA02revCO07 provides the possibility to also consider other radio systems and their characteristics when addressing sharing between those and T-DAB and for coordination among administrations using complementary ECC deliverables:

 “